 Versions prepared from concentrate haven't thrilled me in the past, and with the bar set low, this ready-to-drink La Feria brand horchata (or-Chot-uh; 16 fl. oz., $1) wasn't terribly disappointing.
 There's no comparison, of course, with horchata made from scratch, though there's also no doubt that my tastebuds can be swayed by the setting.

-Fanesca, an Ecuadorian specialty served during the week before Easter, traditionally includes 12 grains (for the 12 apostles) as well as salt fish, sliced egg, and some sort of tuber.
+Fanesca, an Ecuadorian specialty served during the week before Easter, traditionally includes 12 varieties of beans and grains (for the 12 apostles) as well as salt fish, sliced egg, and some sort of tuber.
 This is the tuber.